FlavScents AInsights Entry for Hexanal (Aldehyde C-6) (CAS: 66-25-1)

 2. Sensory Profile

-Hexanal is known for its strong, penetrating odor reminiscent of freshly cut grass, green leaves, and unripe fruit.
-It is often described as having a green, aldehydic, and slightly fatty character.
-The intensity of hexanal's odor is high, making it an impactful note in both flavor and fragrance compositions.
-Its odor threshold is relatively low, allowing it to be perceived at minimal concentrations, which makes it effective as an impact note or modifier in formulations.
+Hexanal is known for its distinctive odor, often described as grassy, green, and reminiscent of freshly cut grass or unripe fruit.
+It has a moderate intensity and good diffusion properties, making it an impactful note in both flavors and fragrances.
+The odor threshold of hexanal is relatively low, allowing it to be perceived at minimal concentrations.
+In sensory applications, hexanal serves as an impact note, providing freshness and realism to compositions.

 Citation hooks: FlavScents; peer-reviewed sensory literature